|Trail Features:||Outstanding Lake Views, Fall Aspens|

 Above the junction the trail begins to follow along the lower contours of Lookout Mountain.
 The rugged summit of this 10,715-foot peak rises roughly three-quarters of a mile north of the trail.
 During this stretch the trail also passes a series of backcountry campsites, including Hole-in-the-Wall at 1.85 miles, Campers Creek at 2.05 miles, and Beaver Mill at 3.0 miles.

-At roughly 3.25 miles hikers will pass the Hunters Creek backcountry campsite, and at just over 3.5 miles will cross over Hunters Creek.
+At 3.25 miles hikers will pass the Hunters Creek backcountry campsite, and at just over 3.5 miles will cross over Hunters Creek.

 For the most part the entire route travels over mild to moderate terrain.
 There are a few short sections, however, that include some relatively steep climbs.